 - 3 1/4-ounce packages unflavored gelatin

-- 1/2 cup cold water
+- 3/4 cup (180 ml) cold water divided

-- 2 cups granulated sugar
+- 2 cups (400 g) granulated sugar

-- 2/3 cup light corn syrup
+- 2/3 cup (208 g) light corn syrup

-- 1/4 teaspoon coarse salt
+- 1/4 teaspoon salt

-- 2 teaspoons vanilla bean paste
+- 2 teaspoons vanilla extract

-- 1/4 confectioners sugar
+- 1/4 cup (28 g) confectioners sugar

-- 1/3 cup cornstarch
+- 1/3 cup (37 g) cornstarch

 - Add to gelatin.
 Remove from heat, and, with the mixer on high, slowly pour the boiling syrup down the side of the mixer bowl into gelatin mixture.
 Add salt and continue mixing for 12 minutes.

-- Add vanilla bean paste; mix until well combined.
+- Spread into pan.
 Spray a rubber spatula or your hands with cooking spray.
-Spread gelatin mixture evenly into pan using prepared spatula or your hands.
+Spread marshmallow mixture evenly into pan using prepared spatula or your hands.
 Spray a sheet of plastic wrap with cooking spray and place, spray side down, on top of marshmallows.
 Let stand for 2 hours.

-- Carefully remove marshmallows from pan.
-Remove all plastic wrap and discard.
-Cut marshmallows into 2-inch squares using a sprayed sharp knife.
+- Coat in sugar/cornstarch.
 Sift confectioners' sugar and cornstarch in a large bowl.
 Working in batches, add marshmallows to bowl and toss to coat.